emlautarom1/lambda-library/docs/05-ReaderT.md

     liftIO $ Books.findBook db' q
 ```

 `ReaderT` design pattern is a more precise usage of type classes.
 Having implicit context via `Env` and working with `IO`/`MonadIO` offers better ergonomics than the handler pattern with `Task`.
 But the handler pattern is built on simpler concepts.

+As a reminder, although our `App` implements `MonadIO`, we restrict additional side-effects from happening because the `main'`, `loop`, `printBookList` functions don't use `App` directly but the type classes that don't have `MonadIO`.

 > [!note] You can find a working copy of this code in `app5` and `app5-test` in [github:bcardiff/lambda-library](https://github.com/bcardiff/lambda-library)